sirjonasxx/G-Earth/Extensions.md

-# Warning - this wiki page is outdated
+# Warning - this wiki page is outdated - will be updated soon.
+In the meanwhile, ask any questions in the Discord server.

 G-Earth supports console & GUI extensions, this page is focused on extension structure and development.